Name: Bryce David Laspisa

-Bryce’s friends claimed he was drinking more recklessly, and was using prescription ADHD drugs while playing games late at night.
-He also abruptly ended his relationship with his girlfriend the day before he disappeared.
+Bryce’s roommate, Sean Dixon, claimed he was drinking more recklessly, and was using prescription ADHD drugs while playing video games late at night.
+He also abruptly ended his relationship with his girlfriend Kim the day before he disappeared.

 Police found no evidence, means or motive of foul play in Bryce Laspisa’s disappearance.
-There was also no indication that he died by suicide, as his body was not found at the lake where his car was abandoned.
+There was also no indication that he died by suicide, as his body was never found at the lake where his car was abandoned.